THE BACK STORY

 We are also raising public awareness of the impacts of ecologically unsustainable burning on the biodiversity of southwest Western Australia.

-By 2022 FaBWA wants government and its agencies to commit to the implementation of ecologically sustainable fire management practices and be accountable, transparent and responsive to our concerns about the impacts of prescribed burning.
+Our original goal was a commitment from government and its agencies by 2022 to implement ecologically sustainable fire management practices, and be accountable, transparent and responsive to our concerns about the impacts of prescribed burning.

 We are affiliated with the following environmental and community groups: